 I am lucky enough to have started travelling to OHL games when nearly all the various classic junior hockey barns in Ontario were still standing and hosting the OHL.
 I got to see OHL games at the London Gardens and Oshawa Civic Auditorium, the Kingston Memorial Centre and the Sault Gardens, Windsor Arena and Maple Leaf Gardens.
 There's just one that I missed.
 Guelph Memorial Gardens was the first of Ontario's classic arenas to close, shutting in 2000 with the opening of the nearby Sleeman Centre.
-But when I started this website, I fired off an email to the city of Guelph, figuring it couldn't hurt to ask, and that's how a few weeks later I found myself in Guelph for a guided tour of the Guelph Memorial Gardens, led by the building's former superintendent, Daryl Fowler.
+But when I started this website in 2003-04, I fired off an email to the city of Guelph, figuring it couldn't hurt to ask, and that's how a few weeks later I found myself in Guelph for a guided tour of the Guelph Memorial Gardens, led by the building's former superintendent, Daryl Fowler.

 The Gardens was built in 1948 out of the remnants of a nineteenth century armoury.
-The large white wall on the building's front entrance was parged over at some point, but it was easily three feet thick and made of solid mortar.
+The large white wall on the building's front entrance was parged over at some point, but it was easily three feet thick and made of solid stonework and mortar.
 Passing through the ticket booths, you had to walk through the mortar wall to get to the concourse!
 The mortar wall and existing buildings on the site, as well as the presence of an adjacent railway line, also limited the size and shape of the Gardens.
 While you wouldn't necessarily have known it from the outside, the arena footprint was egg-shaped, and the limitations of the site meant that the concourse at one point narrowed to - no exaggeration - three feet wide.
 The concourse was painted a sky-blue colour and was a decent size for an older building apart from the aforementioned bottleneck.

 When I visited, there was still a portrait of the Queen hanging over the ice, although all of the memorabilia had been moved.